loomchild/volume-backup/README.md

 An utility to backup and restore [docker volumes](https://docs.docker.com/engine/reference/commandline/volume/).

 **Note**: Make sure no container is using the volume before backup or restore, otherwise your data might be damaged.
+See [Miscellaneous](#miscellaneous) for instructions.

 ## Backup